edespino/cloudberry-site/docs/sys-utilities/gppkg.md

 **`--cluster_info <cluster_info>`**

-Use this option when Cloudberry Database is not running.
+Use this option when Apache Cloudberry is not running.
 The input file `<cluster_info>` contains information about the database cluster.
 You may generate the file by running the following command:

 ```shell
 psql postgres -Xc 'select dbid, content, role, preferred_role, mode, status, hostname, address, port, datadir from gp_segment_configuration order by content, preferred_role desc;' | head -n-2 | tail -n+3 | tr -d " " > cluster_info